 How much should I be saving?

 A good rule of thumb is to set aside 20% of each paycheck for savings, 50% for essentials (rent, food, transportation, etc.), and 30% for nonessentials.
 This is also knowns as the 50/30/20 plan for budgeting.

 If saving 20% per paycheck right now would put you in a tight financial spot, it’s okay to start smaller.
 The 20% savings can be a long-term goal for you.
 It will take some trial and error to figure out what works.
 Once you get comfortable living without whatever amount of savings you’ve been setting aside, increase it a little when you get your next paycheck.
 You won’t miss that money quite so much once saving becomes a habit.

-- Choose a retirement plan with a tax advantage.
 Choosing the right retirement plan can be confusing.
 Speaking with a financial advisor can help you develop a retirement strategy unique to your circumstances.
-For more on saving and how it can benefit you in the long run, read Tips on Planning for Retirement.
+For more on saving and how it can benefit you in the long run, read How Much Do I Need to Save to Retire?